Joint Trajectory and Passive Beamforming Design for Intelligent Reflecting Surface-Aided UAV Communications: A Deep Reinforcement Learning Approach: Conclusion

 \section{Conclusion}

-In this paper, we studied the joint optimization of trajectory of UAV and passive phase shift of reflection elements in an IRS-assisted UAV communication system, while maximizing the geographical fairness and data rate of all the UEs served by the UAV.
-We first proposed a DQN-based solution by discretizing the trajectory and phase shift, which has low complexity and is suitable for systems with hardware limits.
-Then, to tackle the continuous scenario, we have further proposed a DDPG-based solution, which applies to the system where the phase shifts of IRS can be adjusted continuously.
-The experimental results prove that the proposed solutions achieve better performance compared to other traditional benchmarks.
+In this paper, we have studied the joint optimization of UAV's trajectory and passive phase shifts of reflection elements in the IRS-aided UAV communication system, with the consideration of the movement of UE and the selection of IRS.
+Our aim is to maximize the energy efficiency of the system, including the data rate of UE and the energy consumption of UAV.
+We have first proposed a DQN-based algorithm by discretizing the trajectory, which has advantage in terms of training time but has performance loss, which may be suitable for the cases that is sensitive to the training time.
+Then, for achieving the better performance, we have further applied a DDPG-based algorithm, which can optimize the system's variables continuously.
+The experimental results have proved that the proposed algorithms achieve better performance then other traditional solutions.